About our vision and mission

 The Barbershop Harmony Society believes that what we offer – the experience of singing together in harmony – is meaningful to all people, and should therefore be accessible to people in all combinations.

-Learn more about the impact the Society is making on individuals and communities across the U.S. and around the world.
+Find out how the Society is making an impact on individuals and communities across the U.S. and around the world.

 Learn More about Us